 Inflammatory causes of abnormalities of the OAA ligaments have been reported in rare cases within the human literature.
-Grisel’s syndrome, a condition mainly identified in children, results in non-traumatic, atlantoaxial rotatory subluxation as a consequence of upper airway infection and inflammation, leading to alterations of the ligament of the atlas.
-The most accepted pathogenesis of this syndrome states that because there is communication between the pharyngeal veins and the ventral vertebral veins pharyngeal inflammation results in increased vascular flow to the ligaments of the OAA region.
+Grisel’s syndrome, a condition mainly identified in children, results in non-traumatic, atlantoaxial rotatory subluxation as a consequence of upper airway infection and inflammation, leading to alterations of the ligaments of the atlas.
+The most accepted pathogenesis of this syndrome states that, because there is communication between the pharyngeal veins and the ventral vertebral veins, pharyngeal inflammation results in increased vascular flow to the ligaments of the OAA region.
 This results in ligament oedema and inflammation with subsequent development of laxity (Barecelos et al. 2014).
 This is an interesting concept and perhaps worthy of further consideration in the investigation of equine patients with cranial cervical pain, especially considering the wide spectrum of infectious and inflammatory conditions of the pharyngeal region that may be encountered in the horse.

 Mineralisation and/ or granulomatous reaction of the intervertebral joint capsule and of the surrounding ligamentous connective tissue has been described in a horse caused by onchocercosis (Hestvik et al. 2006).
 It seems unlikely that a parasitic infection would localise specifically to a small, deeply located, discrete structure, such as the longitudinal odontoid ligament, but this possibility cannot be discounted without further histopathological investigations (Hestvik et al. 2006).